 Similar to biceps tendonitis, rotator cuff tendonitis is an inflammation of the rotator cuff tendons.

-Like we discussed before, the late cocking and deceleration phases of the throwing motion places a great amount of stress on the rotator cuff, and this is typically where this injury occurs.
+As we discussed before, the late cocking and deceleration phases of the throwing motion place a great amount of stress on the rotator cuff, and this is typically where this injury occurs.

 The most common symptom of rotator cuff tendonitis is pain at night.
 However, those with this type of injury also experience: